BluVolpe/Seafood-ID-Fabrication-Quiz/README.md

 2. **Answer Selection:** Users select an answer by clicking on one of the choices.
 The selected answer is then checked against the correct answer.
 3. **Feedback:** Immediate feedback is provided after each question.
 The question tracker updates to reflect the user's progress.
 4. **Timer:** The timer counts down from the set time (10 minutes) and displays the remaining time in the footer.
-5. **End of Quiz:** When all questions are answered or time runs out, the quiz ends, and the user's score is displayed in the score container.
+5. **End of Quiz:** When all questions are answered or time runs out, the quiz ends, and the user's score is displayed in the score container along with explanations for missed questions.
 6. **Restart Option:** Users can restart the quiz by clicking the "Take Quiz Again" button, which resets all variables and starts the quiz anew.

 ### How to Use

 1. **Starting the Quiz:** Open the `index.html` file in a web browser to start the quiz.
 2. **Answering Questions:** Click on the answer choices to select your answer.
 The quiz will automatically move to the next question after each selection.
 3. **Viewing Results:** After completing the quiz, view your score and see which questions were answered correctly or incorrectly.
+Explanations for missed questions will be provided.
 4. **Restarting the Quiz:** Click the "Take Quiz Again" button to restart the quiz and try again.

 ### Future Enhancements

 - **More Question Types:** Adding different types of questions, such as multiple-choice with images and text, to diversify the quiz experience.
-- **Enhanced Feedback:** Providing detailed explanations for each answer to help users learn from their mistakes.

 ### Conclusion